codevnes/vnsm/deployment/README.md

 ### Traefik Dashboard

 The Traefik dashboard is available at `traefik.yourdomain.com` and is protected with basic authentication.

+### Database Management with Adminer

+Adminer provides a web interface for managing your PostgreSQL database.
+It is available at `db.yourdomain.com` and is protected with basic authentication.

+To connect to your database:
+- System: PostgreSQL
+- Server: db
+- Username: (your DB_USER from .env)
+- Password: (your DB_PASSWORD from .env)
+- Database: (your DB_NAME from .env)

 ### Automatic SSL Certificates